 The Banquets’ sound is a simple mix of rock, blues, and pop music, and they try to maintain the great tradition of British rock.
 The musical influences of the band stretch far and wide, and go right back to the early 20th century blues scene.
 Their sound is hugely impacted by the music that has flowed out of America over the last century, and like most British music, it reflects back that sound and rubs in some northern British magic.
 Although on the surface they might appear to be an acoustic outfit, they aim to make as big a sound as possible.
 Their sound often leans towards the ecstatic, and they pursue it at every opportunity.
 At the heart of the band’s music is the desire to make people happy.
 At the end of the day, they want to have a good time

 and want the crowd to have a good time with them.

-This year is a big one for The Banquets as they have about 20-30 songs ready to go, and will be recording in early April, with the intention of putting an EP and eventually an album out.
-They will be gigging across the country as they try to raise their profile, and will be putting themselves across social media.
-They have already produced two music videos with Entheos Media Group, and will be looking to record some more with them in the near future.
+This year is a big one for The Banquets as they have just released their very first EP, and are set to record a full album, starting this March.
+They will continue to gig across the country as they try to raise their profile, and will be putting themselves across all social media platforms.
+They have already produced four live music videos with Entheos Media Group, and will be looking to produce a professional music video with them this year.
 Watch out and listen!